coolusermarco/cart253/CART 253 Pippins/variation jam/template-p5-project/README.md

 Underwater ocean environment and play as an octopus whose tentacle shoots out to grab treasures

 2. ALIEN LASER
-You are an alien UFO hovering above a planet using a tractor beam instead of a tongue
+You are an alien UFO hovering above a planet using a tractor beam instead of a tongue, click to shoot

 3. FRUIT SLASH
 You are a samurai slicing falling fruit with your katana (just like fruit ninja)